joseeden/All-Things-DevOps/pages/030-Security/025-Network-Authentication-Protocols.md

 - Authentication is managed through a central RADIUS server.
 - Widely used in both wired and wireless networks to enhance security.

+More details can be found here: [IEEE 802.1X Protocol](./041-Ports-and-Protocols.md#ieee-8021x-protocol)

 ### RADIUS

 RADIUS (Remote Authentication Dial-In User Service) is a networking protocol that provides centralized Authentication, Authorization, and Accounting for users who connect and use a network service.